19etweinstock/Android-BRGO/README.md

+Maintence and improved updates provided by Ethan Weinstock (BRHS 2019).
+What follows is Praveen's initial post.
+I ask that you respect his requests.

 # BRGO

 Designed and Created by Praveen Sakthivel (BRHS 2017).
 Feel free to contact me with any questions at prsakthivel0@gmail.com

 Libraries are all included in gradle dependencies.
 Download and run.